vocdoni/tutorials/voting-as-a-service/README.md

 After two years of development, we already provided dozens of organizations with a complete solution to manage communities and vote using a smartphone.

 But some organizations, have their own software stack to manage its organizational life and user base.
-That's why we want also to offer an alternative to connect our voting infrastructure via API, what we call Voting as a Service.
+That's why we want also to offer an alternative to connect our voting infrastructure via API, in a way that we call "Voting as a Service".

 ## The voting infrastructure